Pressio/SHAW/README.md

 and we provide capabilities to run both the full order model (FOM) as well as the Galerkin reduced order model (ROM).

-Specifically, this code has been developed mainly for the following paper: pending review.
+Specifically, this code has been developed mainly for a paper submitted on 11th Sept.
+2020 to SISC which is under review.
 (We will add a link as soon as we get the paper back or we post it on arXiv).

 # Prerequisites